michasacuer/suitsupply-tech-assignment/README.md

 - Each employee logs in to the application himself using App registration instead of using pre-logged-in device as service principal.
 - Docker support & integration with Azure Container Registry to more fluent deployment.
 - Instead of app service WebJob; go with `BackgroundService` in `API` deployment (hosted service).
+- Email templates to HTML; can use RazorViewEngine to produce fancy parametrized emails

 ## Big picture: